shamblett/sporran/README.md

 The CouchDB change notification interface is also used to keep Sporran in sync with any 3rd party changes to your CouchDB database.

-Please read the documents under the doc folder for usage information, the API is also under this folder and is available [here](http://oscf.org.uk/dart/api/sporran)
+Please read the documents under the doc folder for usage information.

 ## Contact

-Queries you can direct to me at <steve.hamblett@linux.com> or raise an issue here.
+Queries you can direct to me at <steve.hamblett@linux.com> or raise an issue.